Delphi/Lazarus: Enter-Key in Edit

 I would like to execute a specific action automatically, whenever the enter respectively return key is pressed from within a TEdit field.

-For example, this can be the automatic start of the search after entering the keyword or the jump into the next input field or the automatic button press next to the field.
+For example, this can be the automatic start of the search after entering a keyword, the jump into the next input field or the automatic press of the button next to the field.

 How can I realize that?